interlock-network/interlock-docs/whitepaper.md

 account that they voted for, but their *own* account receives a *spent* token that cannot be used for anything &mdash; except buying Inter Token.
-This is very much like Japan's policy of *Window Guidance* &mdash; except we are guiding voting behaviour, instead corporate behaviour.
+This is very much like Japan's policy of *Window Guidance* &mdash; except we are guiding voting behaviour, instead of corporate behaviour.

 Voting activity is obviously done via its own tokens, but what about